sabler/mcp-unifi/README.md

 ## About This Project
-This MCP server is designed to allow MCP-capable clients (e.g., Claude Desktop) to directly interact with UniFi Site Manager and UniFi Dream Machine.
-It's intended use is to make basic infrastructure information available to MCP-enabled AI agents and MCP-capable LLM clients.
+This MCP server's intended use is to allow MCP-capable clients (e.g., Claude Desktop) to directly interact with UniFi Site Manager and UniFi Dream Machine and make the available telemetry available in a conversational context.
+It has not been tested outside of this scope (but it's probably *fine*).

 This server provides the following tools:

 - mcpGetClientDetails
 - mcpGetClients